joshp23/ttrss-to-wallabag-v2/README.md

-Wallabag v2: A TT-Rss to Wallabag v 2.x plugin
+Wallabag v2: A TT-RSS to Wallabag v2 plugin
 =====================
-A Wallabag v 2.x plugin for Tiny-Tiny-RSS designed to login via Oauth and work with the Wallabag v 2.x api.
+A [TT-RSS](https://tt-rss.org/) plugin for saving links to a [Wallabag v2](https://www.wallabag.org/) instance.

 ### Installing the plugin:
 1. Clone this repo or just grab the [latest release](https://github.com/joshp23/ttrss-to-wallabag-v2/releases/latest) and extract the wallabag_v2 folder into the `plugins.local` folder of ttrss: